-Craigieburn Education Complex Library is the information and resource centre of the school.
-It provides learning resources to all students and teachers in the form of books, magazines, and Internet access.
+Craigieburn Education Complex Library is the school's information and resource centre.
+It provides learning resources for all students and teachers in the form of books, graphic novels, audiobooks, databases, internet access and more.
 A wide range of fiction ensures that every student has the chance to find a book they will enjoy reading.
-All students learn how to locate information in the library, and are expected to develop their information skills until they become independent and efficient researchers.
-Members of the library staff are always available to help.
+All students learn how to locate information in the library and are expected to develop their information skills until to become independent and efficient researchers.
+Members of the library staff are always happy to help with enquiries and provide assistance.